-Cleaning your fly line is an important aspect of fly fishing maintenance and will help you catch more fish.
+Cleaning your fly line is an important part of gear maintenance and will help you catch more fish.
 With fly lines ranging from $90-125 we should want to get the most out of them.
-Here are some of the benefits of maintaining your fly line:
+Below are some of the benefits of proper fly line Maintenance.

-Increased casting distance: Over time, dirt, grime, and debris can build up on your fly line, causing it to drag and not shoot through the guides as smoothly.
+Increased casting distance: Over time, dirt and grime can build up on your fly line.
+The grime can cause it to drag and not shoot through the guides as smoothly.
 This resistance can decrease your casting distance and accuracy.
 By cleaning your fly line, you can remove these contaminants and increase your casting distance.

 Improved floatation: A clean fly line will float better than a dirty one.
 Dirt and debris can make your fly line sink, which can be problematic when dry fly fishing.
 By cleaning your fly line, you can restore its buoyancy and make it easier to fish dry flies and get those good drag free drifts .